polkafoundry/redkite-help-center/docs/guides/before-joining-idos.md

 ### 1.3.2.
 Stake

+Go to **My Account > My Tier** to stake / unstake tokens.
+Click [here](https://redkite-faq.polkafoundry.com/guides/myaccount.html#_5-1-how-to-access-network) to learn how to access this menu.

+Your tier on Red Kite is determined by Total Red Kite points.
+Click [here](https://redkite-faq.polkafoundry.com/guides/myaccount.html#_5-2-my-profile) to learn more about My Tier menu.

 **1.3.2.1 Step 1.
 Approve**

 * You need to Approve Red Kite Smart Contract once (and only once) before staking.
 If you have already approved, you can skip this step.